 I’m struggling what help can I get?

-If you know that you’re struggling to find the money for a loan repayment, then there are a number of different directions that you can take.
+According to the experts at Loanable.co.uk if you know that you’re struggling to find the money for a loan repayment, then there are a number of different directions that you can take.
 If you think you’ll miss a repayment, then speaking to your lender as soon as possible can help you exponentially.

 A short-term issue, such as an unexpected breakdown cost or an appliance repair, for example, could allow the lender to give you a little bit of extra time to make the payment, holding off from notifying the credit agency of this missed or delayed payment.